Book a Demo

 Reports show that, on average, only 36% of US movies had their box offices exceed their production budgets.
 And we’re not talking about low-budget films—for example, Bohemian Rhapsody, which made over $911 million, still lost $51 million.
 Another surprising case is Harry Potter and the Order of the Phoenix, which grossed $938.2 million worldwide but reportedly lost around $167 million.

-By automating these repetitive tasks, AI helps studios and networks reduce overhead while reallocating resources toward high-impact creative work.
+By automating repetitive tasks, AI helps studios and networks reduce overhead while reallocating resources toward high-impact creative work.
 AI cuts labor costs and speeds up production timelines.
 This allows creative teams to focus on storytelling, not logistics.
 For example, you can use AI to automatically label every shot in a documentary to help editors find footage more easily.

 5. Greater accessibility